mafemello/Operating-Systems-Game/README.md

 - The player has 30 seconds to answer each question.
 Just type the answer and the timer stops.

-- If the player runs out of time or answers incorrectly, then he lost everything! :sad:
+- If the player runs out of time or answers incorrectly, then he lost everything! 😢

 - If the player doesn't know the answer, he can type 'E' and skip it, this way, he doens't get any points but also is not out of the game.